ProgrammerTurtle/tothemoontogether/README.md

 To top it all off, there is a Runcam Split 4 v2 camera mounted in a custom shroud and heatsink unit to record footage of the entire flight.
 Provided the flight is completely nominal, footage of everything from launch to touchdown should be captured.

+That's right, a total of 4 fully custom PCBs.

 <img width="4000" height="1109" alt="fullupttmt2" src="https://github.com/user-attachments/assets/5716c9e4-c4a1-4eb9-a136-97bd35d1bd1f" />

 ---